jakobjpeters/PAndQ.jl/docs/src/tutorials/sudoku.md

 # Sudoku

-This tutorial will demonstrate how to solve a Sudoku puzzle by encoding the rules sudoku into propositional logic.
-Although it is more computationally efficient to frame Sudoku as an optimization problem, it is a good example of a non-trivial logic problem.
+This tutorial will demonstrate how to solve a Sudoku puzzle by encoding its rules into propositional logic, which is a good example of a non-trivial logic problem.

 ## Setup